Welcome to Mrs. Cuadras' In Person Learning Classroom! To log into our Google Classroom, please do so through Class Link.

 or text District Phone~ (909) 313-9057

 Speech and Language Services: Please see Mrs. Woolery's Class Page listed under Woolery, Debi, for speech services information, assignments and further information.
-Mrs. Woolery will be available by email at email@example.com and her virtual office hours are from 9:30 to 11:30 am M-F. On Mondays, Mrs. Woolery plans to conduct conference calls from 9:30 to 10:30.
+Mrs. Woolery will be available by email at firstname.lastname@example.org.
 Families and students can access speech related resources through the Special Ed. district website.
-Virtual speech services are to begin on April 14th.

-Occupational Therapy Services: Mrs. Park will be available by email at firstname.lastname@example.org and her virtual office hours are from 9:00 to 11:00 am.
+Occupational Therapy Services: Mrs. Park will be available by email at email@example.com.
 Families and students can access OT related resources through the Special Ed. district website.
-Virtual OT services will begin on April 13th.

 Adult Transition Class with Cori Cuadras- WELCOME!